OSU-HPCC/publications/README.md

 ## Usage

 ### Generating List for Website
-You will need a Linux command-line environment with `make` and `pdflatex` installed.
+You will need a Linux command-line environment with `make` and `xelatex` installed.
 Run `make` to generate the list of publications in PDF format.
 For more information run `make help`.
 Once the document is generated, the list can be pasted into the website content-mangagement system.

 ### Adding New Publications
 To add a new publication to the list, download the Bibtex entry from the publisher's website or from the DOI service (see `curl` option below) and copy it into the year `.bib` file.
 Make sure that the BibTeX entry ID (the string `Feng_2018` in the example) is unique.